 Creole and Cajun seasonings have separate histories and came from different cultures.
 Over time, both of them are very similar and quite difficult to separate.

 The word Creole comes from the Spanish word ‘criollo’ from the world ‘Criar’ which means to create.
 The Spaniards used this word to distinguish their children from the natives.
 Criollo was considered to be an honor.

 In time the name was adopted by the French to ‘Creole’ and the term was also passed to their animals and plants.
 That is where the expressions creole chicken, creole figs etc. come from.

 What Is The Difference Between Creole Cooking And Cajun Cooking?

 Creole cooking was mostly done in the city of New Orleans, it was influenced by the population of settlers who came to French colonial Louisianna, mostly in New Orlean.

-Creole cuisine came from melting of cultures of Louisianna, Spanish, French, Native Americans, Caribbean, German, West African and Portuguese.\
+Creole cuisine came from the melting of cultures of Louisianna, Spanish, French, Native Americans, Caribbean, German, West African, and Portuguese.

 Creole cooking is more rounded with lots of herbs while Cajun flavors are bold and spicy.

 Cajun cooking was introduced by a group of Cajun Acadians who settled in the city of Backwaters and Swamps.
 They originally came from France to Nova Scotia and New Brunswick.